Chapter 1: light and flickering

 She told him to turn around, and with deft fingers she wrote something on his nape.
 Thor felt a blanket of magic settle around him.

 “It is naught but for protection.
+With it, the earth shall never harm you.
 Do not worry—no fertility spells, I promise.”

 He grinned widely.
 “As though I’d need it.”